meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 So 1.2 to 1.7 grams of leucine in 100 g of meat.
 So 250 g of meat is minimum at one meal, 300 g a better minimum to be on the safe side.

 Aside: This utilizes the mTOR pathway, accelerating aging, which we ought to counterbalance by fasting.
 Fast and feast.

+Very old people maybe shouldn&rsquo;t trigger mTOR that often, so one protein meal a day (and instead have more bone broth), while young people can have two or three, but not sure what my reasoning was for this.

 <a id="org456921d"></a>